Learning Category-level Last-meter Navigation from RGB Demonstrations of a Single-instance: Experiment Setup

 \subsection{Rollout}

 To enable objective and consistent quantitative evaluation, we used Spot robot’s built-in localization system to perform fully automated rollout experiments.
 We defined a set of starting poses using the same parameterization scheme as in data collection, but assigned different values to the parameters.
 For rollouts, the Radial Distance was fixed at 1 meter; the Approach Angles were set to [$80\degree$ $50\degree$ $25\degree$ $0\degree$ $-25\degree$ $-50\degree$ $-80\degree$]; and the Starting Orientations were set to [$135\degree$ $90\degree$ $45\degree$ $0\degree$ $-45\degree$ $-90\degree$ $-135\degree$](Fig.~\ref{fig:training_and_rollout_points}).
 The robot automatically navigated to each starting pose and then executed the learned policy to move toward the goal pose.
-Rollouts were terminated when the model predicted two consecutive stop actions $A_t \in \{0, 0, 0\}$.
-A maximum duration of 100 seconds was enforced.
+A maximum duration of 100 seconds was enforced; otherwise rollouts terminated as described in Section~\ref{sec:stopping_mechanism}.
 Any rollout that exceeded this limit was externally terminated and marked as a failure, since successful last-meter navigation within our defined setup should complete well within this timeframe.